gregraka/gregraka.github.io/qs_users_sysreqs.md

    ![Installing ownCloud page](./assets/images/install_4.png)

-   When ownCloud setup has finished, you see Completed page.
+   When ownCloud setup has finished, you see the Completed page.

    ![Installing ownCloud page](./assets/images/install_5.png)